NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 As you can see from the diagram the OASIS architecture is very modular, open and extensible meaning any component can easily be swapped out for another without having to make any changes to the rest of the system.
 It will use MEF (Managed Extensibility Framework) so the components can even be swapped out without having to re-compile any of the existing code, you simply drop the new component into a hot folder that the system will pick up on the next time you restart.

-The components are split into 6 sub-systems:
+The components are split into 11 sub-systems/layers:

 * Storage (IOASISStorage Interface)
 * Network (IOASISNET Interface)
 * Renderer (IOASIS2DRenderer & IOASIS3DRenderer Interfaces)
-* XR
+* XR/Eye Tracking
 * Haptic Feedback
+* Realtime Emotional Feedback System
+* Face Recognition
+* Motion Tracking
 * Input
+* OAPP Templates
+* OASIS Engine/API

 Currently HoloOASIS implements the IOASISStorage interface.
 In future it will also implement the IOASISNET interface.

+**PLEASE MAKE SURE YOU READ THE DESCRIPTION BOXES ON THE DIAGRAM FOR MORE INFO ON HOW THE SYSTEM WILL WORK.**

+**NOTE: This is still a WIP, so the above is likely to evolve and change as we progress...**

-## Our World/OASIS Will Act As The Bridge For All
+## Our World/OASIS Will Act As The Bridge For All (Legasy, IPFS, Holochain, Ethereum, SOLID & More!)

 As you can see from the architecture diagram, the system will act as the bridge for all platforms and devices due to it being very open and modular by design.
-In future there will be support for IPFS & Ethereum plus many more.
+In future there will be support for IPFS, Ethereum, SOLID plus many more.
 This will help users of both legacy apps/games/websites and blockchain slowly migrate to holochain since it will help expose it to them all.
 The OASIS API will act as a stepping stone as well as help Everything talk to Everything for maximum compatibility.

 ## Implement Your Own Storage/Network/Renderer Provider